IBM/zOS-BCPii/Example-Crypto-REXX/README.md

 ## Example-Crypto-REXX

-This sample queries Image Activation profiles to list crypto attributes for LPARs.
+This sample retrieves crypto information from image activation profiles associated with LPARs located on a specific CPC.
 It stores the results, which are in .csv format, in a z/OS data set member.
 You can import the content into Microsoft™ Excel or another application of your choice.

 This sample uses **HWIREST API** to do the following:
-- List CPCs and retrieve the URI and target name associated with the LOCAL CPC or the *CPCname* provided
+- List CPCs and retrieve the URI and target name associated with the LOCAL CPC (default) or the *CPCname* provided
 - List the LPARs on the designated CPC and query the LPAR status.
-- For each LPAR matching the requested status (default is operating), retrieve the following information from the image activation profile:
-(assumption is the image activation profile name matches the LPAR name)
+- For each LPAR matching the requested status (default is operating), access the image activation profile with the same name as the LPAR to rerieve the following information:
      - crypto-activity-cpu-counter-authorization-control
      - assigned-crypto-domains
      - assigned-cryptos